Kernelization and approximation of distance-$r$ independent sets on nowhere dense graphs: Kernelization

 We now classify the elements of $A\setminus Z$ with respect to their $2r$-projections profiles onto $Z$.
 More precisely, we define the following equivalence relation:

-According to Lemma~\ref{lem:projection-complexity} (applied with parameters $2r$ and $\delta$), there exists a function~$\fproj$ such that this equivalence relation has at most $\fproj(2r,\delta)\cdot |Z|^{1+\delta}$ equivalence classes.
-Observe that the empty projection profile (i.e., one that maps all of $Z$ to $\infty$) is not realized, because $Z$ is a distance-$d$ dominating set of~$A$.
+According to \cref{lem:projection-complexity} (applied with parameters $2r$ and $\delta$), there exists a function~$\fproj$ such that this equivalence relation has at most $\fproj(2r,\delta)\cdot |Z|^{1+\delta}$ equivalence classes.
+Observe that the empty projection profile (i.e., one that maps all of $Z$ to $\infty$) is not realized, as $Z$ is a distance-$d$ dominating set of~$A$.

-Examine the sizes of equivalence classes of $\sim_Z$ and suppose that some class~$K$ of $\sim_Z$ has more than elements, where $N$ and $s$ are the functions from Definition~\ref{def:uqw}, characterizing $\Cc$ as uniformly quasi-wide; note here that for fixed $r$, $s(4r)$ is a fixed constant and $N(4r,\cdot)$ is a fixed polynomial, both hard-codable in the algorithm, so the above number can be computed.
+Examine the sizes of equivalence classes of $\sim_Z$ and suppose that some class~$K$ of $\sim_Z$ has more than elements, where $N$ and $s$ are the functions from \cref{def:uqw}, characterizing $\Cc$ as uniformly quasi-wide; note here that for fixed $r$, $s(4r)$ is a fixed constant and $N(4r,\cdot)$ is a fixed polynomial, both hard-codable in the algorithm, so the above number can be computed.
 Then we proceed as follows.
 In the following, we simply write $s$ for $s(4r)$.
-We apply the algorithm of Theorem~\ref{thm:uqw} to find a subset $S\subseteq V(G)$ of size at most $s$ and a set $L\subseteq K\setminus S$ of size at least $\fcl(2r,\delta)\cdot |D|^{\delta}+(r+1)^{s}\cdot (s+1)+1$ which is $4r$-independent in $G-S$.
+We apply the algorithm of \cref{thm:uqw} to find a subset $S\subseteq V(G)$ of size at most $s$ and a set $L\subseteq K\setminus S$ of size at least $\fcl(2r,\delta)\cdot |D|^{\delta}+(r+1)^{s}\cdot (s+1)+1$ that is $4r$-independent in $G-S$.

-\begin{claim} There are at most $\fcl(2r,\delta)\cdot |D|^{\delta}$ elements in $L$ which are at distance at most $2r$ from $Z$ in the graph $G-S$. \end{claim} \begin{clproof} No two elements of $L$ can be connected by a path of length at most~$2r$ in $G-S$ to the same element of $Z$, as by assumption, the elements of $L$ are $4r$-independent in $G-S$.
+\begin{claim} There are at most $\fcl(2r,\delta)\cdot |D|^{\delta}$ elements in $L$ that are at distance at most $2r$ from $Z$ in the graph $G-S$. \end{claim} \begin{clproof} No two elements of $L$ can be connected by a path of length at most~$2r$ in $G-S$ to the same element of $Z$, as by assumption, the elements of $L$ are $4r$-independent in $G-S$.
 However, every element of $Z$ that is at distance at most~$2r$ in $G-S$ from some element of $L$ must belong to the common $2r$-projection of vertices of $L$ onto $Z$.
 This projection has size at most $\fcl(2r,\delta)\cdot |D|^{\delta}$, so there can be at most this many vertices in $L$ that are at distance at most $2r$ from $Z$ in $G-S$. \clqed\end{clproof}

 Hence, at least $(r+1)^{s}\cdot (s+1)+1$ elements of $L$ cannot be connected to~$Z$ by a path of length at most~$2r$ in $G-S$.
 We classify these elements with respect to their $r$-projections onto $S$, that is, we define the following equivalence relation: